pheriannath/nhd-slides/slides/the-goal.md

-#  The Goal
+#  Our Goals

-Assume the following:

-* Frontend developers (usually) don't want to write PHP
+* Enable frontend developers to avoid writing backend code
-* Drupal can't keep up with the pace of frontend innovation
+* Help Drupal stay relevant by keeping up with the pace of frontend innovation
-* We want to stay relevant, and we want to keep Drupal relevant
+* We want to stay relevant, too!
-* We want it now. (we're not waiting for Drupal 8)
+* We're not waiting for Drupal 8

 Let's give frontend developers the ability to skate where the puck is going.
 No part of the Internet moves faster.